-Acceptances of gifts or gift vouchers are subject to the discretion of the Director of Finance and a gifts and hospitality form (appendix 3) declaring that a gift has been received must be completed.
+Acceptances of gifts are subject to the discretion of the Unit Directors or Clinical Leads and a gifts and hospitality form (appendix 3) declaring that a gift has been received must be completed.

 Personal gifts of cash from service users or their relatives are not acceptable.
 It may only be accepted as a donation to an appropriate charitable fund and recorded as such.
 The finance department will provide advice regarding the mechanism for appropriately receipting such items.